 Beside the Nakabuang Arch is a long stretch of creamy white sand known as Morong Beach.
 It has fine sand that is good for walking.
 If we only have time to swim in the calm water, we might frolic on it.
 But since we cannot, we just savored the moment watching the waves and strolling around.

 8. Nakabuang Arch or Mahayaw Arch (with ziplining)

 Geologic forces by the wind and the sea naturally carved this arch together.
 This is a well-photographed stop in Sabtang and serves as a resting place under the scorching heat of the sun.

 You may opt to do the zipline if you still have time.
 The rate is Php500/head.
 The contact number is +639989983121.

 9. Pananayan Canteen & Catering Service

-Just beside the Morong Beach is the Pananayan Canteen where a sumptuous lunch is serve to visitors after touring the island.
-Food is pricey but it is tasty.
+Just beside the Morong Beach is the Pananayan Canteen where a sumptuous lunch is served to visitors after touring the island.
+The food is pricey but it is tasty.
 It costs Php350/head.
-It consists of cabbage with egg, turmeric rice, plain rice, fried pork, beef soup and a small dessert.
+It consists of cabbage with egg, turmeric rice, plain rice, fried pork, beef soup, and a small dessert.
 They served with pineapple juice.

 Our tour guide told us that she could avail of the free lunch in the canteen if she can bring her guests there.
-Well it was just fine for us to eat a bit expensive food in favor of Imelda since we were satisfied guests.
+Well, it was just fine for us to eat a bit of expensive food in favor of Imelda since we were satisfied guests.

 - 5:50 am – Fetched by Beth our tour guide for North and South Batan tours – going to Radiwan, Ivana Port